SeeedDocument/BeagleBone_Green_Wireless/BeagleBone_Green_Wireless.md

 In **/boot/uEnv.txt**:

-    ##enable BBB: eMMC Flasher:
+    ##enable Generic eMMC Flasher:
+    ##make sure, these tools are installed: dosfstools rsync
     #cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh

 Change to:

-    ##enable BBB: eMMC Flasher:
+    ##enable Generic eMMC Flasher:
+    ##make sure, these tools are installed: dosfstools rsync
     cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh

-Then you will find the 4 user led light as below
+Then you will find the 4 user led light as below:

 ![enter image description here](https://raw.githubusercontent.com/SeeedDocument/BeagleBone_Green/master/images/flashing.gif)

 !!!Note
-    If you don't find the upper tracing light, please press the RESET button to reset the board.
+    If you don't find the upper tracing light, please power down and power up the board.

 When the flashing is complete, all 4 USRx LEDs will be **off**.
 The latest Debian flasher images automatically power down the board upon completion.
 This can take up to **10 minutes**.
 Power-down your board, remove the SD card and apply power again to be complete.